-Places Visited: Colombo, Habarana, Kandy, Nuwara Eliya, Yala National Park, Kalutara
+Places Visited: Colombo, Habarana, Anuradhapura, Sigiriya, Kandy, Nuwara Eliya, Yala National Park, Waskaduwa, Colombo

 Experience the very best Sri Lanka has to offer on this luxury group tour combining the principal sights of the Cultural Triangle with a handful of less well known locations amid the tea plantations of the interior.
 It includes stays in Kandy and the famous Yala National Park, with a relaxing two-night beach break on the southwest coast at the end.
-Whether this is your first trip or you’re an old hand, we’re confident you’ll find plenty of inspiration in our varied, carefuly devised trip around South Asia’s Emerald Isle.
+Whether this is your first trip or you’re an old hand, we’re confident you’ll find plenty of inspiration in our varied, carefully devised trip around South Asia’s Emerald Isle.

 - Group Size 4-16 people

-- Accompanying Guide English speaking chauffeur-guide (accompanying guide throughout for groups of 8 or above)
+- Accompanying Guide English-speaking guides and naturalists (accompanying guide throughout for groups of 8 or above)

 - Meal Plan Breakfast daily, lunch on days 3, 4, 6, 8 & 11, dinner on day 1

 Itinerary for Emerald Isle - Sri Lanka

-On arrival at Colombo’s Bandaranaike International Airport, the group will be met by the TransIndus team and escorted to the Galle Face Hotel or similar.
-After resting in the morning, we’ll then conduct an orientation tour of the capital, followed by a welcome dinner in the evening.
+On arrival at Colombo’s Bandaranaike International Airport, you will be met by the TransIndus team and escorted to the Galle Face Hotel or similar.
+In the afternoon enjoy an orientation tour of the capital, followed by a welcome dinner in the evening.

 Despite a lack of formal sights, the city is a satisfying place to bookend an itinerary.
 The banking enclave known as ‘Fort’ ‒ the original Dutch and Portuguese hub ‒ is a curious blend of modern offices and 19th century streets occupied by hotels and stores.
 Alongside it, Pettah is a busy market area dotted with churches and mosques.
 There’s more refined shopping ‒ and this is a great way to conclude a holiday ‒ at the dainty boutiques and upmarket shops of Kollupitiya and Bambalapitiy.

 After breakfast, board our tour coach for the four-hour drive inland to Habarana, in the Cultural Triangle region, where the group will be spending three nights at The Village by Cinnamon or similar.
 Enjoy a guided village walk in the afternoon.